 • Advise keeping medications medicines out of the heat and direct sunlight both at home and when travelling.

 It’s important to educate older adults and caregivers about the symptoms of dehydration and heat exhaustion.
 Early intervention can prevent falls and serious heat-related illnesses.
-It’s important for older adults to know who and when to call for help.
-If you think someone is at risk of injury or illness due to heat, check in with them regularly and ensure they have everything they need.

-The Department of Health developed a suite of heatwave factsheets and checklists to help local governments, businesses, and community organisations educate the public, including older adults, about the effects of extreme heat and prepare for heatwaves.
+The WA Department of Health developed a suite of heatwave factsheets and checklists to help local governments, businesses, and community organisations educate the public, including older adults, about the effects of extreme heat and prepare for heatwaves.

 We strive to be culturally sensitive as we represent the Western Australian community in our imagery.